UVA-Computer-Vision-Lab/FrameINO/README.md

 - [ ] Release A variable resolution trained weights as V1.6.
 - [ ] Release the Pre-Processing Code and possibly the full Processed metadata.

-:star: **If you like Frame In-N-Out, please help star this repo.
+:star: **If you like Frame In-N-Out, please help ⭐⭐star⭐⭐ this repo.
 Thanks!** :hugs: